Effect of Impurities in Water on Properties of Concrete

 a) The strength & durability of concrete may be reduced due to the presence of impurities in the mixing water.
 Experiments show that water containing an excessive amount of dissolved salts reduces compressive strength by 10 to 30% of that obtained using potable water.

 b) The setting time of cement may be changed.
-Presence of Zinc chlorides retards the setting of concrete to such an extent that no strength test is possible at 2 and 3 days.
-On the other hands, the presence of calcium chloride accelerates setting and hardening.
+The presence of Zinc chlorides retards the setting of concrete to such an extent that no strength test is possible at 2 and 3 days.
+On the other hand, the presence of calcium chloride accelerates setting and hardening.

-c) Presence of excessive chlorides cause dampness, surface efflorescence & increase the corrosion of reinforcing steel.
+c) The presence of excessive chlorides causes dampness, and surface efflorescence & increases the corrosion of reinforcing steel.

-d) Presence of algae in water reduces the bond between aggregate & comet paste & thus lowering the strength of concrete.
+d) The presence of algae in water reduces the bond between aggregate & comet paste & thus lowering the strength of concrete.

 f) Mineral oils not mixed with animal or vegetable oils have no adverse effect on the strength of concrete.
-But the presences of vegetable oils have a detrimental effect on the strength of concrete, particularly at later ages.
+However, the presence of vegetable oils has a detrimental effect on the strength of concrete, particularly at later ages.

 |Name of Impurities||Permissible Limits|